ojasdhok12/dataforge/README.md

 # Associative Memory in Fast-Weight Architectures
 ### DataForge 2026 — Pathway Track

-Status: Substrate and interactive artifact complete and validated.
-BDH module and narrative polish in progress.
-Timeline compressed to 3 days total (originally scoped as 7); this file is the spine of the submission and is updated as each stage completes.
+Status: Substrate, interactive artifact, and BDH connection module complete and validated.
+Narrative polish, inline citations, and blog post remaining.
+Timeline compressed to 3 days total (originally scoped as 7);
+this file is the spine of the submission and is updated as each stage completes.

 ## Public links